ChiyouV/ChickenGaitVideoTools/README.md

-This is a repository for ChickenGait to prepare raw_data videos into sequences with there frames extracted.
+This is a repository for ChickenGait to prepare raw_data videos into sequences with their frames extracted as the end goal.
 Generally the workflow of this repo should be done in this order.

 1. split.py - raw_data consists of three views stacked on top of each other. split.py splits the videos